end-4/dots-hyprland/README.md

 # Cool stuff
  - An overview widget that shows window positions in workspaces + app search (aims to be a GNOME overview replacement)
  - Can toggle Windows 11-like mode hehee
- - Powered by Pywal and Material You
+ - Pywal and Material You colors
  - Sexy animations
- - By an actual Asian
+ - Made by an actual Asian
- - Winner of Hyprland ricing competition Summer 2023 (summer-gruv branch)
+ - `summer-gruv` is the winner of Hyprland ricing competition Summer 2023

 # Branches + Screenshots